2019 Short Term Rental Study

 Tara Watson <twatson23@cox.net> 2301 Leonidas St comments at 4/2/2019 11:17:11 AM:

 I am a 50 year old single mom of two and a retired teacher of 14 years due to physical injuries.
 My ex-husband and I started investing in real estate in our great city of New Orleans in 2001.
 We both were born and live in New Orleans and we take pride in rebuilding our city.
 We also have contributed to buying two duplexes after Katrina to help rebuild our neigborhoods.
-We depend on our rentals to accommadate our livelihood.
-As homeowners and taxpayers of multiple duplex properties in Orleans Parish we choose to long term rent and short term rent (airbnb).
+We depend on our rentals to accommodate our livelihood.
+As homeowners and taxpayers of multiple duplex properties in Orleans Parish we choose to long term rent and short term rent (Airbnb).
 Our guest love experiencing the great in home hospitality of New Orleanians which we are known to give.
 The laws should be set to allow us to use our properties that we own and pay taxes on the way we choose.
 As long as we are not breaking any laws or lowering the value of our city please leave it alone!

 Tara Davin Watson <twatson23@cox.net> 2301 & 2303 Leonidas St comments at 4/2/2019 11:06:43 AM:

 I am a 50 year old single mom of two and a retired teacher of 14 years due to physical injuries.
 My ex-husband and I started investing in real estate in our great city of New Orleans in 2001.
 We both were born and live in New Orleans and we take pride in rebuilding our city.
 We also have contributed to buying two duplexes after Katrina to help rebuild our neigborhoods.
-We depend on our rentals to accommadate our livelihood.
+We depend on our rentals to accommodate our livelihood.
 As homeowners and taxpayers of multiple duplex properties in Orleans Parish we choose to long term rent and short term rent (airbnb).
 Our guest love experiencing the great in home hospitality of New Orleanians which we are known to give.
 The laws should be set to allow us to use our properties that we own and pay taxes on the way we choose.
 As long as we are not breaking any laws or lowering the value of our city please leave it alone!

 Phyllis Rock <phyllisrock@yahoo.com> 209 Magazine St comments at 4/2/2019 10:17:00 AM: